 Grading: The following grading system will be used, subject to modifications that may become necessary as the class progresses:

 All homework and writing assignments -- about 700 points

-Three exams/weekly news quizzes -- about 250 points
+Three exams/frequent news quizzes -- about 250 points

 Class participation, attendance and attitude -- 50 points

 Total possible points = 1,000 (estimated total)

 A = 900-1,000 points and at least one story published in The Pacer or other acceptable media outlet